How Much Home Can You Afford?

 With a standard FHA loan, all you need to put down is 3.5% of the purchase price.
 VA loans do not require a down payment whatsoever and their interest rates compare to those of the best conventional home loans.
 That said, your goal should be to put more down than the bare minimum as this could cause stress for you in the near term if the real estate market sours.

 In many real estate markets, VA and FHA financing limits on conventional home loans make it easier for buyers to afford a bit more of a home.
-They top out at $417,000 in most metro areas but rise to $625,500 in more expensive areas.

 Hesitant About a 30-Year Loan?

 Many home buyers who think they will eventually move up or move on choose a 15-year mortgage or an adjustable-rate mortgage (ARM).
 The argument for 15-year mortgages and ARMs is simply stated: while you will borrow the same amount, either way, you will borrow it for twice as long at a higher interest rate with a 30-year loan.
-So, if you don’t see yourself living in the home your about to purchase long term, the shorter-duration loan may be worth considering.
+So, if you don’t see yourself living in the home you are about to purchase long term, the shorter-duration loan may be worth considering.

-How do You Know if You Aren’t Ready to Buy?
+How Do You Know if You Aren’t Ready to Buy?

 Look for some telltale sign.
 Do you suspect you will live somewhere else in five years?
 Are you having a hard time deciding whether you want to live in a single-family home, townhome, or condo?
 These are signals to refrain from buying just yet.